o2r-project/erc-spec/docs/spec/archival.md

 # Archival extension

-To make ERC compatible with workflows and standards in the archival and preservation domains, this exstension defines metadata and an outer bundle.
+This extension places the ERC in the context of preservation workflows by defining structural information and other metadata that guarantee interpretability and enable the bundling of the complete ERC as a self-contained digital object.

 ## Archival bundle

-[BagIt][bagit] is an Internet-Draft standard originating from library sciences.
+In order to bundle the complete ERC, it can be packaged using the [BagIt][bagit] standard.
 It allows to store and transfer arbitrary content along with minimal metadata as well as payload validation.

 For the purpose of transferring and storing an ERC, this extension defines how an ERC can be packaged using BagIt as the outer container and what limitations apply to it.